dice-group/HTYLLM-PG/approaches/CoLA/distributed_data_processor/README.md

 - Default paths match the locations shared on the cluster (sample dirs plus `/scratch/.../tokenized/hierarchical_adapter` outputs).
 Override any of them by exporting `COLA_TIER{1,2}_SAMPLE_DIR`, `COLA_TIER{1,2}_EXT_TOKENIZER`, `BASE_TOKENIZER_NAME`, or `OUTPUT_BASE` before running the script.
 - The script consumes every shard under each tier directory—no subset filtering or top‑K selection is enabled—so you get one merged dataset per tokenizer per tier.
 - Tokenization array sizes default to 10 ranks for Tier‑12 and 50 ranks for Tier‑72, with the Hugging Face `map` workers per rank defaulting to 4 (override via `COLA_TIER{1,2}_NUM_RANKS` and `COLA_TIER{1,2}_NUM_PROC`).
 Other resource knobs such as `CPUS_PER_TASK` and `MERGE_CPUS` are also overridable via environment variables before invocation.
+- `tokenize_cola_tiers.sh` uses the fast metadata merge by default, so Tier‑12/72 tokenization finishes in minutes even with many ranks.

 ### Lang2Vec-driven subset